jengori/jengori/README.md

 ## Hi, I'm Jen.
-Thanks for visiting my GitHub profile.
+Welcome to my GitHub profile.

 📌  See pinned repositories for examples of some of my recent projects.